twitter/the-algorithm/src/scala/com/twitter/simclusters_v2/README.md

 In this toy example, consumer 1 is interested in community 1 only, whereas consumer 3 is interested in all three communities.
 There is also a noise removal step applied to the Interested In matrix.

 We use the InterestedIn embeddings to capture consumer's long-term interest.
-The InterestedIn embeddings is one of our major source for consumer-based tweet recommendations.
+The InterestedIn embeddings is one of our major source for consumer-based Tweet recommendations.

 ### Producer Embeddings
 When computing the Known For matrix, each producer can only be Known For a single community.
-Although this maximally sparse matrix is useful from a computational perspective, we know that our users tweet about many different topics and may be "Known" in many different communities.
+Although this maximally sparse matrix is useful from a computational perspective, we know that our users Tweet about many different topics and may be "Known" in many different communities.
 Producer embeddings ( *Ṽ* )  are used to capture this richer structure of the graph.

 To calculate producer embeddings, the cosine similarity is calculated between each Producer’s follow graph and the Interested In vector for each community.

 <img src="images/producer_embeddings.png">

-Producer embeddings are used for producer-based tweet recommendations.
-For example, we can recommend similar tweets based on an account you just followed.
+Producer embeddings are used for producer-based Tweet recommendations.
+For example, we can recommend similar Tweets based on an account you just followed.

 ### Entity Embeddings
 SimClusters can also be used to generate embeddings for different kind of contents, such as